boystrange/FairCheck/README.md

 ## Download, installation, and sanity-testing

+The artifact is [available on Zenodo (external link)](https://doi.org/10.5281/zenodo.5547687) as a VirtualBox image `FairCheck.ova` as well as an archive `FairCheck-master.zip`.
+The next two sub-sections describe the steps to be taken to compile and test the artifact in each case.

+### Using `FairCheck.ova`

-The artifact is packaged in a [VirtualBox image (external link)](https://doi.org/10.5281/zenodo.5547687) running Ubuntu Linux 20.04 LTS and it has been tested using VirtualBox 6.1 on MacOS 11.6.
+The virtual image runs Ubuntu Linux 20.04 LTS and contains all that is necessary in order to compile the source code of `FairCheck`; it has been tested using VirtualBox 6.1 on MacOS 11.6.
 Once the image has been downloaded and activated and the operating system has booted, open the terminal (grey icon on the left dock) and type

 ``` bash
 cd FairCheck